Satyagraha

 of non-violence very difficult?

-that I am incapable of anger, for instance, but I succeed on
+is not that I am incapable of anger, for instance, but I succeed

 may be the result, there is always in me conscious struggle